Hi-Five (film): Casting

 In March 2021, it was announced that Yoo Ah-in, Ra Mi-ran, Ahn Jae-hong, Oh Jung-se and Lee Jae-in joined the cast of the film, followed by Jinyoung in May 2021.

 Filming

 Principal photography began on June 1, 2021.
 Filming took place in Songdo International Business District, Incheon and Namhyeon-dong, Seoul, and ended on November 7, 2021.

 Release

-The first tentative date of release for Hi.5 was 2022.
+The first tentative date of release for Hi-Five was 2022.
 It was later scheduled for a May 2023 release, but it was postponed indefinitely after Yoo Ah-in tested positive for propofol and marijuana in February 2023.
+Later in June 2023, Next Entertainment World reported that internal discussions were underway on how to edit out Yoo and that releasing the movie within the year would be difficult.

+On April 4, 2025, Next Entertainment World announced that they were preparing for the movie to be released in June and that Yoo Ah-in would not participate in promotional schedule.
+Originally set to be released on June 3, Hi-Five hit cinemas in South Korea on May 30.

+Hi-Five was released in Cambodia on June 6; Singapore, Malaysia, Thailand, and Brunei on June 12; Indonesia, Vietnam, Taiwan, and East Timor on June 13; Hong Kong and Macau on June 19; and in the U.S. and Canada on June 20.

+Reception

+Box office

+The film opened in South Korea with over 70,000 admissions on its first day, surpassing Mission: Impossible – Dead Reckoning, which had held the top spot for 13 consecutive days, to become the daily box office leader.
+It maintained its daily box office lead for ten consecutive days after release, and topped the weekend box office in its opening weekend with over 380,000 viewers.
+In its second weekend, it ranked second at the box office with 400,700 admissions, bringing the cumulative number of viewers to 1.15 million.